Egg Donor FAQs

 Read full answer →

 The medication protocol typically includes three phases.
-Phase 1 (Synchronization, 3-4 weeks): Birth control pills to regulate your cycle, may include Lupron.
+Phase 1 (Synchronization, 3-4 weeks): Birth control pills to regulate your cycle, may include Lupron for cycle.

 Read full answer →